imamchishty/thread-context/README.md

         void afterSettingThreadContext(String context, List<ThreadContextAfterSet> afterSetList);
     }

+## Java 8 'Optional'
+The eagle-eyed have probably already notice the use of 'Optional'.
+This provides a safe way to obtain (if available) the payload, type T, and thus preventing the dreaded Null Pointer Exception.

 ## ThreadContextAfterSet

 Once a context has been set you have the ability to do something with it, for example logging.
 A handler can be